Stop Blaming the Handoff — Your Delivery Model Is Broken

 RADAR focuses on surfacing hidden risks, dependencies, and delivery signals before they become release-week emergencies.

-Concept visual: CLEAR and RADAR as modular components inside a lightweight hybrid delivery operating model.
 CLEAR helps the system remember.
 RADAR helps the system see.

-But those are just modules.
+Those are modules.

 The answer has to help the system see things in real time, then capture and memorialize those signals so the system can remember.